gitjeff05/jupyterlab-minimalist-image/README.md

 For a more in-depth rundown of containers, consider reading some good introductions by [NetApp](https://www.netapp.com/us/info/what-are-containers.aspx) and [Google](https://cloud.google.com/containers) and [Docker](https://www.docker.com/resources/what-container).

-## Existing Solutions
+# Existing Solutions

 Currently, [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) leverage the power of containerization to provide an array of Docker images for data science applications.
-The author of this project has the upmost respect for jupyter docker stacks.

-However, the resulting images from Jupyter Docker Stacks can be quite large and there are cases where a slimmer image is desired.
-Additionally, some potential downsides to Jupyter Docker Stacks include:
+However, the resulting images from Jupyter Docker Stacks are quite large and some other downsides include:

   - The Dockerfiles and startup scripts are long and somewhat difficult to follow
   - The images arguably violate the [best practice of decoupling](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications) (e.g., by including packages like inkscape, emacs, vim, git)
-  - The base image chain is complex (i.e., to extend `jupyter/scipy-notebook`, one must have working knowledge of:
+  - The base image chain is complex (e.g., to extend `jupyter/scipy-notebook`, one must have working knowledge of:
     - `ubuntu:focal`
       - `jupyter/base-notebook`
         - `jupyter/minimal-notebook`
           - `jupyter/scipy-notebook`

 If you require Conda or JupyterHub, then Jupyter Docker Stacks is a good option for you.
-They also support R, Spark, TensorFlow, Julia and other kernels that this project does not.
-There are definitely cases where Jupyter Docker Stacks is a great option and I have many times used them myself.
+They also support R, Spark, TensorFlow, Julia and other kernels that this project does not (yet).
+However, I have used this same setup to [create a Pytorch image](https://github.com/gitjeff05/jupyterlab-minimalist-image/tree/master/dockerfiles/pytorch) with success.
+It would certianly be possible to do others.

 ## The Approach